Sinc-collocation methods with consistent collocation points for Fredholm integral equations of the second kind

 where $k$ and $g$ are given continuous functions, and $u$ is the solution to be determined.
-Most numerical methods in literature do not work well when the functions $k$ and $g$ have derivative singularity at the endpoints.
+Most numerical methods provided in the literature do not perform well when the functions $k$ and $g$ have derivative singularity at the endpoints.
 To overcome the difficulty, Rashidinia and Zarebnia~\cite{RZ1} proposed a Sinc-collocation method, which was derived without assuming differentiability at the endpoints.
-In numerical experiments suggest that their method can achieve $\OO(\exp(-c\sqrt{N}))$, where $N$ (approximately) denotes half the number of collocation points.
-However, its convergence was not proved.
-Furthermore, their method needs information of the boundary values of the solution $u(t)$, which are not available in practice.
+The results of numerical experiments indicated that their method can achieve $\OO(\exp(-c\sqrt{N}))$, where $N$ denotes approximately half the number of collocation points.
+However, they did not prove whether their method was guaranteed to converge.
+Furthermore, their method required information on the boundary values of the solution $u(t)$, which are not available in practice.

-To improve the situation, Okayama et al.~\cite{OMS} reformed the method so that it is implementable without the information of the boundary values of $u(t)$, and proved that the reformed method can attain $\OO(\exp(-c\sqrt{N}))$.
+To address this situation, Okayama et al.~\cite{OMS} reformed their method so that it could be implemented without the information of the boundary values of $u(t)$, and proved that the reformed method can attain $\OO(\exp(-c\sqrt{N}))$.
 The method is based on the Sinc approximation combined with the Single-Exponential (SE) transformation:

 They further improved the method by replacing the SE transformation with the Double-Exponential (DE) transformation: